moosebite/multiplayerplanningpoker/README.md

 * This branch has been copied from development, but will be updated later (as of 10/9 at 1:51 PM) to hold my copy of the code

 * Be sure to install bootstrap using 'npm i bootstrap'

+Note: My source code for the list rendering has been combined with Taylor's Login Page components